 48 Council for The Nation should also endeavour to broadcast or otherwise make available video of its meetings online to provide an additional means for the public to observe meetings.

 49 The municipality was given the opportunity to review a preliminary version of this report and provide comments to our Office.
 No comments were received.

 50 My report should be shared with council and made available to the public as soon as possible, and no later than the next council meeting.

 This link opens in a new tabhttp://www.sauvonslanation.ca/

 “Sauvons La Nation de retour à l’hôtel de ville”, Martin Brunette, Le Droit, September 1, 2015 (quote translated from the original French).

-Local Authority Services, Report to Council of the Regional Municipality of Durham regarding a complaint that the inaugural meeting held on December 8, 2010 was a closed meeting (June 2011), online.
+Local Authority Services, This link opens in a new tabReport to Council of the Regional Municipality of Durham regarding a complaint that the inaugural meeting held on December 8, 2010 was a closed meeting (June 2011), online.